-There are many types of input sensors.
 The sensor above is a permanent magnet sensor.
-Engine manufacturers use crankshaft and camshaft position sensors as position sensors.
+Engine manufacturers use permanent magnet sensors like crankshaft and camshaft position sensors as position sensors.
 All distributorless (EI) electronic ignition systems require a crankshaft position sensor.
 Most engines have either a hall-effect or a magnetic impulse triggering system.
 A permanent magnet crankshaft position sensor is located behind the harmonic balancer or directly on the engine block.

-Engine coolant temperature sensors or (ECT) sensors are variable resistors that use resistance to alter a 5-volt reference signal from the PCM.
+Engine coolant temperature sensors or (ECT) sensors are variable resistors that use resistance to alter a 5-volt reference signal from the ECM.
 The sensor's signal changes according to the engine's coolant temperature.
 It's a vital component for maintaining an engine's normal operating temperature.
-Located in the coolant stream, usually, on or around the thermostat housing, its job is to sense the temperature of the engine's coolant.
+Located in the coolant stream, usually on or around the thermostat housing, its job is to sense the temperature of the engine's coolant.

-The Throttle Position (TP) sensor is located on the throttle body of a fuel-injected engine.
-This type of sensor is known as a potentiometer.
-It's a variable resistor used to control voltage in a circuit.
-The TP sensor detects the engine's load.
-The PCM and the TCM share the signal.
-This sensor's input signal, along with the vehicle speed sensor, is used by the TCM to provide optimal shift timing.
+The Throttle Position (TP) sensor found on the throttle body of a fuel-injected engine is a potentiometer, a variable resistor used to alter voltage in a circuit.
+The ECM uses the TP sensor signal to detect throttle plate angle and engine load.
+The ECM and the TCM share the TP signal over the network.
+This sensor, along with the vehicle speed sensor, is used by the TCM to provide optimal shift timing.